 Obviously we’re not saying that damp isn’t problematic.
-Having damp patches in the home can lead very quickly to mould, which can damage property and cause health problems.
+Having damp patches in the home can lead very quickly to mould on walls and elsewhere in your home, which can damage property and cause health problems.

 And damp can be caused in a number of ways.
 If the guttering, windows and pointing are in bad states of repair, this can lead to moisture getting into the house.
+Seeing condensation on windows is a sign of moisture in the air.
 Couple this with poor ventilation, and you’ve certainly got a problem on your hands.

 If you’re a tenant or landlord, take a look at what to do if there’s mould in a rental property.

 In this article, we’re going to concentrate on rising damp.
 That’s to say, moisture which is taken up by the building from the ground.